 Two movies?
 Two?!
 I said, “Are you sure you can’t think of any others?,” and he said, “None that I like.”

-It’s pretty short and thus abysmal – but here’s my list of eco-movies for kids
+Although short, here’s my list of eco-movies for kids:

 Personally, I can think of a few more eco-minded movies, but none that Cedar has totally loved.
 In any case, here are my green kid movie picks…

 My Neighbor Totoro (2010 version): Cedar was right about Totoro.
 I agree that it’s a great green movie.
 In fact, I’d go so far as to say it’s the BEST green movie you could buy your kids.
 We have the old school My Neighbor Totoro version, which is soooooo hard to find now, but we like it a lot more than the newer, Disney remade version.
 If you can find it inexpensively, I suggest the older version before the new one.
 I’ll have a long Totoro review posted soon.